 Q: What are some of the responsibilities involved with the program?

-One half-day per week is devoted to Grand Rounds with patient viewing and didactic lectures at three major teaching hospitals in collaboration with the the Harvard Dermatology Residence Program.
-Every other week, each trainee is responsible for delivering a clinical presentation to the department during a lunchtime meeting.
+One half-day per week is devoted to Grand Rounds with patient viewing and didactic lectures at three major Boston area teaching hospitals in collaboration with the the Harvard Dermatology Residence Program.
+Every other week, each trainee is responsible for delivering a clinical presentation (lecture) to the department during a lunchtime meeting.
 One, four-hour session per week is designated for presentation research and preparation.

 Q: Where do your trainees usually end up working?

-A: The demand for highly skilled dermatology nurse practitioners is continuously increasing.
+A: The demand for highly skilled, formally trained dermatology nurse practitioners is continuously increasing.
 Several graduates have been hired by Lahey Hospital & Medical Center.
-Others have joined private practices or large, multi-specialty group practices in the Boston area.
-A large number of our graduates have found opportunities out of state.
+Others have joined private practices or large, multi-specialty group practices in the Boston area and beyond.
 All graduates have been employed after completing our program.